tgraninger/TGAlertControllerExtension/README.md

 @enum BCAlertConfiguration - returns a computed BCAlertDataStore property for the case specified by the UIAlertController initializer.
 Also adds UIAlertActions required for the alert.

-@struct BCAlertDataStore - returns data that is required for each case.
+@struct BCAlertDataStore - returns data that is required for each configuration case.

 # Scalability